rostyslav48/docker-getting-started/README.md

 > Checks the docker image for vulnerabilities and saves them to the security-report.json file

 ### $ npm run upload-security-report
-> Converts .json to .csv and uploads it to the Google Drive
+> Converts security-report.json to security-report.csv and uploads it to the Google Drive

 # Getting started